untillpro/scm4j/scm4j-doc/README.md

-# Software Configuration Management For Java (scm4j)
+# Software Configuration Management for Java (scm4j)

 `Configuration Management`: practice of handling changes systematically so that a system maintains its integrity over time